U.S. stocks fall after Bernanke remarks; gold crumbles

 "With the sprint we've made the last two months that has caught many by surprise, I think it'll be a welcome relief for some investors at least if the market undergoes some technical selling or at least pause from here," said Gary Flam, portfolio manager at Los Angeles' Bel Air Investments, which has about $6.5 billion under management.

-European stocks .FTEU3 ended the session flat and the month up 4 percent.
+European stocks ended the session flat and the month up 4 percent.

 Gold fell 5 percent to below $1,690 an ounce.
 For the month, the precious metal ended down 2.5 percent, its second decline in three months.